AbsoluteBedRest/AbsoluteBedRest.github.io/index.md

     <strong>Position:</strong> Undergraduate Research Intern (Winter 2024 ~ Present)
   </div>
 </div>

-About BrAIn Lab:
+The BrAIn Lab focuses on developing cutting-edge AI technologies inspired by brain functions. \
-The BrAIn Lab focuses on developing cutting-edge AI technologies inspired by brain functions.
  Our research spans multiple domains at the intersection of neuroscience and artificial intelligence:

 - **Brain-Computer Interfaces (BCI)**: EEG-based systems for real-world applications
 - **Deep Learning for Signal Processing**: Advanced neural architectures for biomedical signals